benjamincrozat/content/posts/laravel-maintenance-mode.md

 Just remember, keep that secret simple and URL-friendly.

-## The early bird: pre-rendering the Laravel's maintenance view
+## Pre-rendering the Laravel's maintenance view

 Want to avoid errors when users hit your site mid-update?
 You can pre-render a maintenance view that shows up instantly: